GoogleCloudPlatform/nodejs-docker/README.md

   - ^yarn.lock$
 ```

-The application will be started by running `npm start` or `yarn start` depending on the package manager used.
+Your application will be started by running `npm start` or `yarn start` depending on the package manager used.

 ## Contributing Changes